 There are no real negatives to replacing clouded cataracts with PanOptix or any other type of IOL.
 These lenses are designed to become a permanent part of your eye.
 They will not be rejected by your body or wear out.
 And because they are made of strong and resilient material, they should remain clear for a lifetime.

 Are the results immediate?

 In just a few days after cataract surgery and the implantation of your new lenses, you’ll have very good distance vision and will be able to resume your daily routine.
 With advanced IOLs such as PanOptix, it takes longer for your eye and brain to coordinate signals received via the new lenses.
 It’s a learning process that may take several weeks, and mostly affects near vision.

 The healing process begins at different times for each eye, as Dr. Schwartz operates on one eye at a time, which is standard medical practice.
 The interval between surgeries varies from one to four weeks.

 As your eyes recover, you will likely experience some sensitivity to bright lights in the short-term, but it will not affect your ability to drive or see at night.
 Any occurrence of glare, rings or rays around lights, or reduced contrast sensitivity that persists, may be a side effect that needs to be addressed by your ophthalmologist.

 Although PanOptix IOLs are adept at imitating biological lenses, there is one area in which they do not: Unlike natural lenses, your vision will not typically fluctuate over time.
 Your prescription should stay the same, assuming good eye health.

 Learn More about the PanOptix IOL

-For more information about the PanOptix IOL, Dr. Schwartz invites you to schedule a consultation at one of our Phoenix-area offices.
-Please request an appointment at Schwartz Laser Eye Center by calling 480-483-EYES (3937) or 888-553-EYES, or by sending us an email.
+For more information about the PanOptix IOL, Dr. Schwartz invites you to schedule a consultation at one of our offices.
+Please request an appointment at Schwartz Laser Eye Center by calling 480-483-3937 or 888-553-3937, or by sending us an email.